cdmanning/OpenAI-Discord-Chatbot/README.md

 # 🤖 OpenAI-Discord-Chatbot
 A simple Discord bot that utilizes the OpenAI API to provide chatbot functionality in a Discord server.

-## 🚀 Getting Started

-Follow these steps to deploy and run the bot in your Discord server.

 ### ⚙️ Prerequisites

 You will need the following API keys: